KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/gsm-technology/communication-protocol.md

 ["Version v1.00a (24-05-2018)](https://docs.kolibricloud.ch/sending-technology/ARC-1%20Cellular%20data%20communication%20protocol%20(GSM%20UMTS%20LTE)%20v1.00a.pdf)

-## How can I implement an own solution?
+## FAQ: How can I implement an own solution?
 It is necessary to follow the protocol and its explanations.

-## Which SW already support and implemented this protocol?
+## FAQ: Which SW already supports and implements this protocol?
 Two SW implemented this protocol:
   - The GSMDatamanager SW
   - KOLIBRI Cloud backend SW

 Right now, there is no open-sourced SW that uses the protocol.
-When using C# KELLER might be able to give some parts of the